esnet/iperf/docs/invoking.rst

                  sequentially run several test suites, described in script  file.
                  The server address and port values are inherited from  the  main test.
 Tests are described in a JSON format.
+          --varlen
+                 enable variable random UDP packet size.
+Client simulates realis- tic network load.
+Works only with -u key.
+It is recommended to disable speed limit with -b 0 key.

    EXAMPLES